Tenant Satisfaction Measures – What Shared Owner residents told us

 Communal areas

-42% of shared owner residents who responded are dissatisfied that communal areas are clean and well maintained, making it one of the highest dissatisfaction rates in the survey.
+42% of shared owner residents who responded were dissatisfied that communal areas are clean and well maintained, making it one of the highest areas of dissatisfaction in the survey.
 47% of residents were satisfied and 11% were neither satisfied nor dissatisfied.

 Some of the improvements we have introduced recently in response to resident feedback include:

 • More frequent and regular post-inspections to ensure quality of work in our communal spaces and green areas.
-We are planning to carry out random quality checks and use these outcomes to review and help influence the shape of our services going forward.
+We are planning to carry out random quality checks and use these outcomes to review and help influence and shape our services going forward.

 • Agreeing a new window cleaning contractor which we aim to be in place by the end of the summer 2024.